lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 ## The Presenter Communicates with the Router

 An important rule of VIPER is that any event received by a ViewController must be forwarded directly to its Presenter, without further processing.
-A ViewController cannot pass events directly to its Router.
-The Presenter must forward the event to the VIP stack's Router.
+A ViewController cannot pass events directly to its Router, because it does not know how to process the event.
+The Presenter must, ultimately, forward the event to the module's Router.
 This means that the ViewController must tell the Presenter about its Router.

 Typically, it happens like this: